nens/threedi-docs/source/h_schema_300.rst

 The most important changes are:

-- References to raster files were relative paths, starting from the location of the Spatialite (e.g. "rasters\dem.tif").
+- References to raster files were relative paths, starting from the location of the Spatialite (e.g. "rasters/dem.tif").
 In schema 300, it should just be the file name ("dem.tif").

 - Settings tables are no longer referenced from the global settings (e.g. v2_global_settings.simple_infiltration_settings_id -> v2_simple_infiltration.id).
 Instead, a boolean field switches the specific process on or off (e.g. use_simple_infiltration).